-The Latin American Studies Minor and Program, one of a variety of interdisciplinary minors in CLASS, aims to encourage study of and participation in programs about an area vital to the history, economy, and culture of city of Houston, the state of Texas, and the Southwest region.
+The Latin American Studies Minor and Program aims to encourage study of and participation in programs about an area vital to the history, economy, and culture of city of Houston, the state of Texas, and the Southwest region.
 This 18-hour interdisciplinary minor offers students the opportunity to study Latin American countries and cultures in breadth and depth by requiring a basic set of courses that speak to historical, political, economic, social, and cultural trends.
-Then students can choose from a variety of concentrations that allow them to focus on particular approaches to the study of Latin America.
 We define Latin America broadly to include not only the southern parts of North America, Middle and Central America, as well as South America, but include the Spanish-speaking Caribbean as well, and consider the history and cultures of Latinos in the U.S. also relevant.
 Students must take LAST 3300 (Latin American Studies: Interdisciplinary Perspectives), courses in two or more disciplines, and finish with an independent study research project, internship, or 4000-level course in the student’s specific area of interest.